 The borough’s Job Shops can support residents with all aspects of looking for work, including CVs, job search, interview skills and short vocational training courses.
 You can find contact details of the four Job Shops here.

-Another website that might be useful for you is East Potential which is part of East Homes and offers employment and training opportunities - click here to go to their website.
+Another website that might be useful for you is the East Thames site they offer help with employment and training opportunities - click here to go to their website.

-If you are a Family Mosaic tenant, our dedicated pathways2work project will support you in accessing training and employment opportunities.
+If you are a Family Mosaic tenant, there is support for you in accessing training and employment opportunities.
 Trained and experienced Employment Liaison Officers are available to support you through the process of identifying and being best prepared for the job you want.
 As well as employment opportunities Family Mosaic can offer work placements to our residents to give them up to date experience, a reference and an opportunity to update their CV.
-Click on to the Family Mosaic website http://www.familymosaic.co.uk/ for further information on the pathways2work project and how it can help you, or telephone 020 70801345 to speak to a member of the pathways2work team.
+Click on to the Family Mosaic website http://www.familymosaic.co.uk/ for further information or telephone 020 7089 1345 to speak to a member of the pathways2work team.